stormpath/stormpath-flask/docs/product.rst

 All can be easily configured using configuration variables.

-There are several configuration settings you can specify when initializing the :class:`StormpathManager`.
+There are several configuration settings you can specify to control caching behavior.

 Here's an example which shows how to enable caching with redis::